CSV Data Set Config in Sharing Mode - Made Easy

 With the ‘Current thread group’ sharing mode, each file is opened by each thread group separately (not to be confused with the “Current thread” where each thread reads the file separately.
 This basically means that each of the threads in each thread group reads the CSV file from beginning to end without any impact on each other.

-To show this sharing mode in action we need to create one more thread group.
-We can just copy paste the existing one and rename the thread group and login sampler appropriately.
+To show this sharing mode in action, you need to create one more thread group.
+You can just copy paste the existing one and rename the thread group and login sampler appropriately.

 Then, all you need is to change ‘Sharing mode’ in ‘CSV Data Set Config’ to ‘Current thread group’: